kyleb-app/doordash_clone/README.md

-# doordash_clone
+# Doordash Clone

-A Door Dash clone written in Flutter
+This is an example project, frontend code only, written in Flutter.
+It is used solely for my portfolio and to demonstrate my abilities.